Dave Levenick

-Early years
+Early life

 Levenick attended Grafton High School in Grafton, Wisconsin.
 For his senior season, he was named to the United Press International (UPI) All-state team.
 That off season, he appeared in the inaugural Wisconsin High School Shrine game, recording 12 tackles.

 As a freshman, at the University of Wisconsin, Leveneck was part of what head coach John Jardine called a "tremendous" recruiting class.
 In 1978, he appeared in 11 games, and started two in relief of injured starter Dave Crossen.
 In 1979, he was named a starter, replacing Crossen.
 In November 1981, the Wisconsin players voted him team MVP for the season.
 As a senior, he tied Tim Krumrie with 114 total tackles.
 For the season, Levenick was named Second-team All-Conference.

 Professional career

-Levenick was selected in the 12th round (315th overall) of the 1982 NFL Draft by the Atlanta Falcons.
+Levenick was selected in the 12th round (315th overall) of the 1982 NFL draft by the Atlanta Falcons.
 In early May 1982, he signed his rookie contract.

-On August 28, 1984 he was waived by the Falcons.
+On August 28, 1984, he was waived by the Falcons.
 On September 4, 1984, was placed on injured reserve.